sehrishjaved19/Learn_JavaScript/37_JavaScript_API/NOTES.md

 > A **JavaScript API** gives your script the ability to **connect and communicate** — either with the **browser (DOM/BOM)** or with **external web servers (REST APIs)**.

----

-Perfect — that’s a **detailed lesson on JavaScript DOM and Window APIs**, showing how JavaScript interacts with HTML elements and the browser window.

-Here’s a **structured, summarized, and easy-to-review version** of your text 👇

----

 # 📘 **JavaScript APIs – Working with DOM & Window Objects**

 ## 🧩 **1.
 Accessing HTML Elements (Nodes)**